 Why is wearing a mask such an issue so many months later when so many people continue to die from this devastating Covid disease?
 My body my choice hasn’t been possible on other health questions.
 Why is it considered a must for this public health question?
 It isn’t a privacy question.
 I won’t go into it.
 But the pandemic is continuing to ravage the world.
 And we are in favor of public health measures that keep us safe.
 It’s not a political thing.
 It’s literally crazy to make this a political thing.

-The hashtag #Maskup is circulating, and the CDC says it’s what we need to do to halt the Pandemic.
+The hashtag #Maskup was circulating for a long time, and the CDC still says getting vaccinated and wearing a mask in crowds are what we need to do to halt the spread of Covid, especially with the Delta variant raging.
 This is not about you and your rights.
 It’s about us and our safety.
-You are part of an us.
-That’s what the mandate is all about.
-A deadly disease has killed more than a quarter of a million people in our country.
+You, whoever and wherever you are, are part of an us.
+That’s what the whole masking question is all about.
+A deadly disease has killed more than half a million people in our country.
 It’s not up for debate.
 So, why talk about constitutional rights?
 Masking up seems so simple a request.
 It’s like wearing a seatbelt.
 That is a law, too.
 And people fought that one, but it saved a lot of lives.
 Not driving while impaired is also a law.
-That one was also controversial, but has saved thousands of lives.
+That one was also controversial, but has also saved thousands of lives.

 What makes a law constitutional

 I looked this up.
 What makes a law (or a national mandate like #maskup) constitutional is that it is in the public interest.
 You know we can’t just do anything you want, right?
 There are rules we have to follow.
 In terms of public health, it’s pretty simple.